Pama–Nyungan languages

-The other language families indigenous to the continent of Australia are occasionally referred to, by exclusion, as non-Pama–Nyungan languages, though this is not a taxonomic term.
+The other language families indigenous to the continent of Australia are often referred to, by exclusion, as non-Pama–Nyungan languages, though this is not a taxonomic term.
 The Pama–Nyungan family accounts for most of the geographic spread, most of the Aboriginal population, and the greatest number of languages.
 Most of the Pama–Nyungan languages are spoken by small ethnic groups of hundreds of speakers or fewer.
-The vast majority of languages, either due to disease or elimination of their speakers, have become extinct, and almost all remaining ones are endangered in some way.
-Only in the central inland portions of the continent do Pama-Nyungan languages remain spoken vigorously by the entire community.
+Many languages have become extinct, and almost all remaining ones are endangered in some way.
+Only in the central inland portions of the continent do Pama–Nyungan languages continue to be spoken vigorously by the entire community.

-The Pama–Nyungan family was identified and named by Kenneth L. Hale, in his work on the classification of Native Australian languages.
+The first descriptions of languages from this family were found in missionary grammars from the early 19th century, but the Pama–Nyungan family itself was identified and named only by Kenneth L. Hale in his work on the classification of Native Australian languages.
 Hale's research led him to the conclusion that of the Aboriginal Australian languages, one relatively closely interrelated family had spread and proliferated over most of the continent, while approximately a dozen other families were concentrated along the North coast.

 Typology

-Evans and McConvell describe typical Pama–Nyungan languages such as Warlpiri as dependent-marking and exclusively suffixing languages which lack gender, while noting that some non-Pama–Nyungan languages such as Tangkic share this typology and some Pama–Nyungan languages like Yanyuwa, a head-marking and prefixing language with a complicated gender system, diverge from it.
+Evans and McConvell describe typical Pama–Nyungan languages such as Warlpiri as dependent-marking and exclusively suffixing languages that lack gender, while noting that some non-Pama–Nyungan languages such as Tangkic share this typology and some Pama–Nyungan languages like Yanyuwa, a head-marking and prefixing language with a complicated gender system, diverge from it.

 Reconstruction

 Proto-Pama–Nyungan may have been spoken as recently as about 5,000 years ago, much more recently than the 40,000 to 60,000 years indigenous Australians are believed to have been inhabiting Australia.
-How the Pama–Nyungan languages spread over most of the continent and displaced any pre-Pama–Nyungan languages is uncertain; one possibility is that language could have been transferred from one group to another alongside culture and ritual.
-Given the relationship of cognates between groups, it seems that Pama-Nyungan has many of the characteristics of a sprachbund, indicating the antiquity of multiple waves of culture contact between groups.
-Dixon in particular has argued that the genealogical trees found with many language families do not fit in the Pama-Nyungan family.
+How the Pama–Nyungan languages spread over most of the continent and displaced any pre-Pama–Nyungan languages is uncertain; one possibility is that language could have been transferred from one group to another along with culture and ritual.
+Given the relationship of cognates between groups, it seems that Pama–Nyungan has many of the characteristics of a sprachbund, indicating the antiquity of multiple waves of culture contact between groups.
+Dixon in particular has argued that the genealogical trees found with many language families do not fit in the Pama–Nyungan family.

-Using computational phylogenetics, Bouckaert, et al. (2018) posit a mid-Holocene expansion of Pama-Nyungan from the Gulf Plains of northeastern Australia.
+Using computational phylogenetics, Bouckaert, Bowern & Atkinson posit a mid-Holocene expansion of Pama–Nyungan from the Gulf Plains of northeastern Australia.